jonathanpath/SASS-SMACSS/README.md

 To organize your Sass project with SMACSS organisation.
 Inspired by SMACSS from Jonathan Snook.
 To know more, go to : http://smacss.com

-You can use it with any framework like Bootstrap or Foundation (to put in scss/vendor)
+You can use it with any framework like Bootstrap or Foundation (to put in scss/vendor and override it in vendor-override)

 Based on
 ==